jimmoffitt/tb-usage-cost-metrics/README.md

 - Data stored in your Data Sources and Materialized Views from `tinybird.datasources_storage`

 The API Endpoint accepts three query parameters to customize your request:
-- `start_date` and `end_date` to customize the date range.
+- `start_date` and `end_date` to customize the date range, using the "YYYY-MM-DD" format.
 By default, the API Endpoint returns data for the current month by setting the `start_time` to first day of the month, and `end_date` to today.
 These are useful to also look at periods of interest, such as when you are adding new Data Sources and API Endpoint features.
 - `resources` to filter on one or more Data Source or Pipe.
 Defaults to *all* if not defined.
 Multiple items should be comma-delimted.

 To calculate cost, the API Endpoint uses the [Professional](https://www.tinybird.co/docs/billing/plans-and-pricing.html#professional) pricing as listed on the [website](https://www.tinybird.co/pricing).
 For enterprise customers, Tinybird offers volume-based discounts.